arvinsingh/apsbali.com/posts/first-note.md

 ---
-title: Hello World -- An Introductions
+title: Hello World -- An Introduction
 description: A post about myself and my background.
 slug: intro
 date: Apr 27, 2025